hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

 Running your app on other than port 8080
 ----------------------------------------

-Your microservices on hasura cluster runs on port 8080 by deafault.
+Your microservices on hasura cluster runs on port 8080 by default.
 To run your app on hasura cluster, you can do the followings.

 1. Create new microservice

-You can simply run the command while generting a new microserivce:
+You can simply run the command while generating a new microservice:

 .. code:: bash